digime/digime-sdk-nodejs/documents/manage-accounts/onboarding-additional-sources.md

 To test flow using sample data please check more details [here](../sample-datasets.md)

-More on limits and scoping of raw and mapped data interface can be found [here](../interfaces/Types.PullSessionOptions.html).
+More on limits and scoping of raw and mapped data interface can be found {@link Types.PullSessionOptions | here}.

 At the end of the process, the `callback` provided above will be called with the follow extra query parameters: